nickbrandt/GitLab/doc/administration/auth/oidc.md

 Carefully follow the instructions for [creating a custom policy](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-user-flows?pivots=b2c-custom-policy).

 The Microsoft instructions use `SocialAndLocalAccounts` in the [custom policy starter pack](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-user-flows?pivots=b2c-custom-policy#custom-policy-starter-pack), but `LocalAccounts` works for authenticating against local, Active Directory accounts.
-Before the instructions to [upload the polices](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-user-flows?pivots=b2c-custom-policy#upload-the-policies), do the following:
+Before you follow the instructions to [upload the polices](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-user-flows?pivots=b2c-custom-policy#upload-the-policies), do the following:

 1. To export the `email` claim, modify the `SignUpOrSignin.xml`.
 Replace the following line: